-As you can imagine, GDPR is a hot topic with nearly every customer and prospect I talk to these days.
-And with the deadline to compliance less than a year away, it is no surprise that GDPR is being prioritized.
-In these discussions, there are a number of recurring questions on how to approach the regulation and setup a GDPR program.
-In this blog, I will discuss the most prominent questions and provide some practical guidelines on how to approach each concern.
+There are a number of recurring questions on how to approach GDPR and setup a GDPR program.
+This blog will discuss the most prominent questions and provide some practical guidelines on how to approach each concern.

 1. Should I implement a top-down or bottom-up approach to GDPR?